Megan Stalter

-Megan Marie Stalter (born 1990) is an American comedian and actress.
-Stalter is best known for her role as Kayla in the HBO Max comedy Hacks.
+Megan Marie Stalter (born September 15, 1990) is an American comedian, actress and singer.
+Stalter is known for her role as Kayla in the HBO Max comedy Hacks, for which she was nominated for a Primetime Emmy Award, and for starring as Jessica Salmon in the romantic comedy series Too Much.
+In 2026, under the name Meg Stalter, she released her debut single "Prettiest Girl In America" and announced her debut album Crave.

 Early life

 Stalter was born in Cleveland, where she lived until the age of 12.
 She then moved around with her family, and lived in Dayton, Huber Heights and Centerville, Ohio.
 She was raised in the Pentecostal Church.
 Stalter attended Wayne High School, where she was part of the drama club, and tried out for every play, but never got the lead.
 After graduating from high school, Stalter attended Sinclair Community College and later Wright State University, but left to try acting again.
 She began doing sketch and improvisational comedy in Dayton and moved to Chicago soon after to do comedy full time.
 Stalter often collaborates with her brother Nick.